calculix/cae/README.md

 - Open .fbd/.fbl and forward to CGX.
 Then import generated model.

 Logging and tests:
-- 'Debug' menu to test each module.
+- Refactor tests system.
+Use unittest to test all the modules.
+- Folder 'tests': move all logs and architecture schemes there.

 Other:
-- Implement keyword dialog as tab on main window.
 - Take binaries for Windows from https://www.meil.pw.edu.pl/add/ADD/Teaching/Software/Calculix
-- Folder 'tests': move all logs and architecture schemes there.